Building Healthy Bones

 Physical Activity

-Regular weight-bearing exercise stimulates bones and makes them stronger.
+Regular weight-bearing exercise stimulates bone growth and strengthens bones.
 Activities such as running, hiking, dancing, tennis, gymnastics, basketball, volleyball, soccer, and weight training help build bones.
-While swimming and bicycling are great for cardiovascular health, they are not weight-bearing activities, so be sure to strive for a balance of different activities.
+While swimming and bicycling are great for cardiovascular health, they are not weight-bearing activities, so be sure to balance them with other activities.